chrisco210/TempChamberView/README.md

     //Super secret stuff
     "secret": {
         "extern": false,        //Use this option to provide a path to an external file to hold secrets.
 Default: false "AQE_API_KEY": "",      //Put your Air Quality Egg API Key here.
-You will need this for the dashboard to display sensor data Default: ""
+You will need this for the dashboard to display sensor
         "COOKIE_SECRET": ""     //The cookie secret.
 This can be any random string
     }
 }